-This handbook provides information about Brevard Family Partnership, the services we offer, and explains how we will work with you and your family.
-Your Care Manager will go over this handbook with you and will answer any additional questions you may have.
-They will ask you to sign a paper stating that you have received this handbook and understand your rights and responsibilities.
+This handbook provides information about Brevard Family Partnership, the services offered, and how we will work with you and your family.
+Your Care Coordinator or designated staff member will go over this handbook with you to answer any additional questions you may have.
+You will be asked to sign a paper stating that you have received this handbook and understand your rights and responsibilities.

-Brevard Family Partnership has developed a seamless continuum of care for children and families that is committed to promoting prevention and providing the support you and your family require to live successfully after exiting the child welfare system.
-We provide support to each family to meet the unique needs of each child and family.
-We emphasize the importance of family relationships and family preservation and help to secure adequate resources to assist families in need.
-This helps to sustain the family in times of need and allows families to develop an extensive network of professional providers (when needed) and natural supports within their community.
+Brevard Family Partnership has developed a continuum of care for children and families that is committed to promoting prevention and providing the support you and your family need to live successfully after exiting the child welfare system.